tobert/jmxipbind/README.md

 # JMXIPBind.jar

 Add the ability to bind JMX to a specified IP address.
+This should work with most any JVM service, but I've only tried it with Cassandra.

 # LEGAL WARNING